arungudelli/angularjswiki/content/en/fontawesome/fa-times-circle.md

-## Times Circle Icon with Fixed Width
+## fa-times-circle Icon with Fixed Width

 All the font awesome icons does not have same width.